web-auth/symfony-webauthn-demo/README.md

 # Webauthn + Symfony 4 + Bootstrap 4 Demo

+**Live Demo**

+You will find this demo on a real server at https://webauthn.spomky-labs.com/

 **WORK IN PROGRESS**

 This is a simple demo application that can be used as a base for bigger projects.